Top 50 Most Popular Tim Burton Characters

 Edward Bloom (Big Fish)

-Edward Bloom, the central figure of Tim Burton's film Big Fish, is an adventurous soul with an insatiable desire to explore the world and connect with fascinating people from all walks of life.
+Edward Bloom stands at the heart of Tim Burton's enchanting film Big Fish, embodying an adventurous spirit and a boundless curiosity for the world.
+His eagerness to explore and form connections with people from all walks of life makes him an unforgettable protagonist.

 8